arpanghosh8453/public-fitbit-projects/README.md

 #### Use the requirements.txt file to install the required packages.

 #### Follow this [guide](https://dev.fitbit.com/build/reference/web-api/developer-guide/getting-started/) to create an application.
-This will give you a client ID, client secret, and a refresh token ( end step )
+This will give you a client ID, client secret, and a refresh token ( end step after following OAuth setup )

 #### Update the following variables in the script
 -  FITBIT_LOG_FILE_PATH = "your/expected/log/file/location/path"